paul-aspinall/csv-parser/README.md

-A CSV Reader (UTF-8 & ASCII only) library for Rust.
+A CSV Parser/Reader (UTF-8 & ASCII only) library for Rust.

 Three functions are exposed: